tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 that is specific to a device --  for example, attributes of TE interfaces, or TE timers that are local to a TE node.

-The TE data model for specific instances of data plane technology exist in a separate YANG module(s) that augment the generic TE YANG data model.
-For example, the MPLS-TE module "ietf-te-mpls.yang" is defined in another document and augments the TE generic model as shown in {{figctrl}}.

-The TE data model for specific instances of signaling protocol are outside the scope of this document and are defined in other documents.
+The TE data models for specific instances of data plane technology exist in a separate YANG module(s) that augment the generic TE YANG data model.
+The TE data models for specific instances of signaling protocols`are outside the scope of this document and are defined in other documents.
 For example, the RSVP-TE YANG model augmentation of the TE model is covered in a separate document.

 ~~~